kemichris/Signupform/README.md

 # Signupform
-A simple sign up form design made with just html and css
+A simple responsive sign up form design made with just html and css